BradNichol/Brain/tools/ides/intelliJ/shortcuts.md

 * Reformat a selection of code by highlighting it and press ⌥⌘L
 * Reformat a whole file by deselecting any code and press ⌥⌘L
 * Use reformat settings to choose what to reformat, press ⌥⌘⇧L

+#### Parameter Info
+To see what parameters are required inside a method, place your cursor in the method parenthesis and press ⌘P.